Notices and Disclaimers

 Under the CCPA, you cannot be discriminated against for exercising your rights to access or request erasure of their personal data.

 For the purposes of this Privacy Notice, “personal data” means any information that relates to an identified or identifiable individual, and may in certain countries include opinions about that individual, whether or not the opinion is true or recorded in a material form.
 Depending on the country in which you live or work, you may know or refer to personal data as “personal information”, “personally identifiable information”, “PII” or other similar terms.
-This Privacy Notice does not apply to anonymous, de-identified or non-identifiable data or information that alone or in conjunction with other information (for example, which we have or are likely to have access) is not associated with a particular individual.
+This Privacy Notice does not apply to anonymous, de-identified or non-identifiable data or information that alone or in conjunction with other information we could reasonably access is not associated with a particular individual.

 Depending on where you are located or the entity to which you apply, our processing of your personal data may be subject to various applicable privacy and data protection laws.
 In our use of your personal data, we are characterized as a “data controller”, a “controller”, a “business”, an “accountable entity” or an “organization” for the purposes of some or all of these laws.
 The data controller, business, accountable entity or organization applicable to you is the Carlyle or AlpInvest entity to which you are applying.